-ne and Sponsor Project Name: Assessment (Embarcadero to West Port al) Implementing Agency: SFMTA re Plan Information Prop L Program: 06- Muni Transit Maintenance, I Rehabilitation, and Replacement nformation Brief Project Description for MyStreetSF (80 words max): assessment will consider the str station.
-Work products will inclu repair options and comprehens develop a clear program of imp Requested funds are to cover a Embarcadero to West Portal to address deferred subway station maintenance issues.
-The condition assessment will consider the structural, mechanical, and electrical components of each subway station.
-Work products will include an independent, prioritized review of deficiencies, estimates of repair options and comprehensive work plan and program.
-The SFMTA must determine and develop a clear program of improvements to keep this infrastructure in a state of good repair.
-Requested funds are to cover a cost increase to complete the scope of work.
-Project Location and Limits: Muni Metro Stations at West Portal, Forest Hill, Castro, Church, Van Ness, Civic Center, Powell, Montgomery, and Embarcadero Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network ?
+ne and Sponsor Project Name: Assessment (Embarcadero to West Port al) Implementing Agency: SFMTA David David ure Plan Information Prop L Program: Rehabilitation, and Replacement Brief Project Description for Information Iplete condition assessment of nine Mur i Matra subway stations from MyStreetSF (80 words max): Embarcadero to West Portal to assessment will consider the str station.
+Work products will inclu repair options and comprehens develop a clear program of imp address deferred subway station mainted ructural, mechanical, and electrical comp ude an independent, prioritized review of sive work plan and program.
+The SFMTA provements to keep this infrastructure in cost increase to complete the scope of enance issues.
+The condition conents of each subway of deficiencies, estimates of a must determine and a state of good repair.
+Project Location and Limits: Muni Metro Stations at West Po Montgomery, and Embarcader rtal, Forest Hill, Castro, Church, Van Nes o ss, Civic Center, Powell, Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network?
 N/A Is the project located in an Equity Priority Community (EPC)?
 Yes Which EPC(s) is the project located in?
 Tenderloin Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
-Repair report, which analyzes th classes.
-A key component of th based on an age-based conditi completed a condition assessm the development of its Building completed its condition assessm assessment of one of its largest The proposed project is to com Embarcadero to West Portal an condition assessment will consi subway station.
-Work products estimates of repair options, and used for the development of sp projects, either for competitive improvement program.
-The da year capital plan and the City an facilitate a mode shift to public Metro Stations must be in a Star and reliable so that the general they want to go.
-In 2023, the Transportation Aut has since reconciled the project basis for the original Prop L pro The 2022 RFP assumed a \$460, and \$200,000 for SFMTA projec have revised the cost estimated request the additional \$750,000 constructed by BART in the 196 Station).
-No major improvement restrooms sump pumps, Station anagement Program, the SFMTA produce the total value of SFMTA assets as well as e report is to show the value of assets in on score are beyond their planned usefu- tent of all of its buildings and grounds, the Progress Program.
+Repair report, which analyzes the classes.
+A key component of the based on an age-based condition completed a condition assessment development of its Building completed its condition assessment of one of its largest.
+The proposed project is to come in the project in the project is to project in the p anagement Program, the SFMTA producte total value of SFMTA assets as well as export is to show the value of assets in on score are beyond their planned usefuent of all of its buildings and grounds, the progress Program.
 In 2020, the SFMTA ment of its Traffic Signals.
-The SFMTA wi- asset classes, Stations.
-The plete condition assessment of nine Mun- d address deferred subway station main der the structural, mechanical, and elect will include an independent, prioritized a comprehensive work plan and progra- becific capitalized maintenance campaiging grants for funding allocation as part of the ta will also be used to update the capital and County of San Francisco's 10-year Ca- transportation and reduce Green House to of Good repair.
-The Muni Metro Static public will want to use public transporta- to form \$750,000 to \$1.5 million, which has 0.
-The SFMTA's Muni Metro Subway tun of and early 1970s, and are owned by B- th projects have been done in the Muni M agent booths, Custodians' rooms, brea- plumbing, electrical in the ~ 50+-year-ole the condition of these asset "backlog," or those assets al life.
-In 2016, the SFMTA his was a key component in began and recently II now complete a condition if Metro subway stations from itenance issues.
-The rrical components of each review of deficiencies, am.
-The program will then be ns and capital improvement he SFMTA's 5-year capital needs of the SFMTA in its 20- pital Plan.
-In order to Gas Emmissions, Muni ons need to be safe, inviting, ation to get them to where funds to this project.
-SFMTA d in 2022, which was the ons with consulting firms. mate shows a \$1.3M contract cost of \$1.5M.
-SFMTA staff is led the project team to nels and stations were EART (except Forest Hill Metro stations on the ak rooms, mechanical
+The SFMTA with asset classes, Stations.
+Applete condition assessment of nine Murd address deferred subway station main der the structural, mechanical, and elective will include an independent, prioritized a comprehensive work plan and programs for funding allocation as part of the tawill also be used to update the capital and County of San Francisco's 10-year Catransportation and reduce Green House the of Good repair.
+The Muni Metro Static public will want to use public transportation and recent discussion of the public will want to use public transportation and recent discussion of the programming request, and recent discussion of the projects have been done in the Muni Management, custodians' rooms, breat of the projects have been done in the Muni Managent booths, Custodians' rooms, breat plumbing, electrical in the ~ 50+-year-ole the condition of these asset "backlog," or those assets all life.
+In 2016, the SFMTA his was a key component in began and recently II now complete a condition in Metro subway stations from attenance issues.
+The trical components of each review of deficiencies, am.
+The program will then be ns and capital improvement he SFMTA's 5-year capital I needs of the SFMTA in its 20 apital Plan.
+In order to a Gas Emmissions, Munions need to be safe, inviting, ation to get them to where funds to this project.
+SFMTA din 2022, which was the cons with consulting firms.
+The project team to safe and stations were safe and stations were safe and stations on the ak rooms, mechanical